Patrick Cannon

 Patrick DeAngelo Cannon (born November 27, 1966) is an American politician and member of the Democratic Party who served on the City Council of Charlotte, North Carolina from 1994 through 2013 and was subsequently elected the city's 56th Mayor in November 2013.
 On March 26, 2014, Cannon was arrested on charges of accepting over $48,000 in bribes from undercover FBI agents posing as businessmen wanting to work with the city.
 Cannon resigned as mayor later that evening, and was later sentenced to 44 months in prison.

 Education

 Cannon received a bachelor's degree in communications with a concentration in business marketing from North Carolina A&T State University in Greensboro, North Carolina.
 He also holds a certification from the University of North Carolina at Chapel Hill School of Government.

 City council

 On November 2, 1993, Cannon was elected to the Charlotte City Council in 1993 as the district councilor representing the third district (a constituency located on the west side of the city).
 He won election as the Democratic Party nominee for his seat, having won a party primary ahead of the general election.
-When he was sworn-in on November 29, he was the youngest council member in the city's history history, being 26 years old.
+When he was sworn-in on November 29, he was the youngest council member in the city's history, being 26 years old.
 Cannon was re-elected to his district seat in 1995, 1997, and 1999.